awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

 **Note**
 You may see an error if dd attempts to read beyond the end of the volume\.
 This can be safely ignored\.

 1. When the operation completes, you are ready to use your new volume\.
-For more information, see [Making an Amazon EBS Volume Available for Use on Windows](ebs-using-volumes.md)\.
+For more information, see [Making an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.

 ### Using fio<a name="using_fio"></a>